bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lazzerini.md

 **Guacolda Antoine Lazzerini **was a mathematics teacher at both school and university level in Chile.
 She made many contributions to the development of education in Chile during her long active life.

 ### Mathematical Profile (Excerpt):
-* Guacolda, the subject of this biography, was their first child born in 1908.
-* She was named Guacolda since her father wanted to emphasise that she was Chilean; Guacolda is a name from Mapuche mythology.

 Born 11 April 1908, Santiago de Chile, Chile.
 Died 22 August 2015, Santiago de Chile, Chile.